danielnoam/portfolio/content/games/chicken-invaders-remake/content.md

 ### Asset Integration

-- Integrated 3D models, textures, 2D art, and sound effects from art team
+- Integrated 3D models, textures, and 2D art from team members
-- Created prefabs and materials for easy reuse
+- Created prefabs and materials
 - Implemented scripts for various shader effects and materials

 ### Audio